adyan5786/Digital-Signage-System/README.md

 <br>
 Step 5: Setup the Display page on a broadcasting display device (the page is best suited for 16:9 ratio screens) and the Editor page on your laptop (preferred) or phone.
 <br><br>
-<b>Note:</b> The Login credentials are hardcoded, with the Username as "RizviSignage" and the Password as "CodeLike".
+<b>Note:</b> The Login credentials are hardcoded, with the Username as "CodeLike" and the Password as "password".

 ## Subject Details
 - Class : SE (COMP) Div A - 2024-2025